 Are there areas I should avoid?

-Clicking certain links on your site will open the MySite Block editor by default.
-If you prefer to write or edit in WP Admin’s Classic editor, you need to avoid clicking:
+Clicking certain editing links on your site will open the Block editor by default.
+If you prefer to write or edit in the Classic Editor, you need to avoid clicking:

 - The Edit link that appears to you when you’re logged in and viewing the public side of your posts and pages.